 The East Polk SWCD can assist you with an onsite determination to ascertain the need for a buffer along the public water or public ditch on your property.
 We can also assist with determining if the site qualifies for an approved alternative practice, seeding, and staking.
 Our goal is to work with you to bring you into compliance with the Buffer Law.
 The East Polk SWCD is not in the role of enforcement; Polk County has elected jurisdiction of enforcement.

-If you have seeded your buffer or need an extension to seed next spring and have not contacted the SWCD please contact Rachel Klein by email, email@example.com, or by phone, 218-563-2777.
+If you have seeded your buffer or need an extension to seed next spring and have not contacted the SWCD please contact Jenna Wiersma by email, firstname.lastname@example.org, or by phone, 218-563-2777.
 All parcels are updated individually and in order to avoid any enforcement letters from Polk County, we need to hear from you.